justinmarwad/CCDC-AF-Challenge/README.md

     mode http
     server srv1 web:8000
 ```
 This defines a ***backend*** be_http.
-This is used to communicate with teh backend servers the proxy should have access to.
+This is used to communicate with the backend servers the proxy should have access to.
 There can again be multiple backends defined as they have unique identifiers.

 ***mode \<type\>*** defines the type of traffic the proxy will be listening to. **In this case** we will be using HTTP traffic.